ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 IBM Security Services for SAP offer the following features:
 * Comprehensive understanding of vulnerabilities and potential attack vectors
 * Methods to implement and avoid defects in ABAP code or SAP Transports
-* Identifying configuration vulnerabilities for ABAP, Java, and HANA environments
+* Identifying configuration vulnerabilities for ABAP, Java®, and HANA environments
 * Identifying missing or outdated SAP notes and patches
 * Identifying, monitoring and review of highly privileged SAP accounts
 * Enabling continuous monitoring of vulnerabilities with integration to existing SIEM solution